Teanix/Teanix/README.md

 My name is Junqing Yang (you can call me Teanix if you like).

-I'm a master student of Xi'an University of Posts and Telecommunications in xi an, China.
+I'm a master student of Xi'an University of Posts and Telecommunications in xi an, China.(2020-2023)

 - 🔭 I am currently learning the subsystems of linux, which are still relatively elementary.
 - 🌱 We can discuss some operating system learning, do some open source projects, or give me some Linux advice.